mobvoi/ticdesign/_en/doc/index.md

 When using `FocusableLinearLayoutManager`,  you need to have your ViewHolder inherit `FocusableLinearLayoutManager.ViewHolder`, to define the transition animations between the focusing state, non-focusing state and normal state.

-`FocusableLinearLayoutManager.ViewHolder` has set the default focusing state animation, which is enlarging and brightening when in the focusing state and narrowing and darkening in the normal state.
+`FocusableLinearLayoutManager.ViewHolder` sets the default focusing state animation, which is enlarging and brightening when in the focusing state and narrowing and darkening in the normal state.

-If you want to define a more delicate animation effect, you can realize `FocusableLinearLayoutManager.OnFocusStateChangedListener` interface with your `ItemView`.
-Or you can reload the method of `ViewHolder.onFocusStateChanged`.
+If you want to define a more delicate animation effect, you can make implement `FocusableLinearLayoutManager.OnFocusStateChangedListener` interface with your `ItemView`.
+Or you can override the method of `ViewHolder.onFocusStateChanged`.

-If you wish that your animation is also consistent with the gesture, but not only just the switch between the focusing and non-focusing state, you will need to use your `ItemView` to further realize `FocusableLinearLayoutManager.OnCentralProgressUpdatedListener`; or, you can override `ViewHolder.onCentralProgressUpdated`.
+If you wish that your animation is also consistent with the gesture, but not only just the switch between the focusing and non-focusing state, you will need to use your `ItemView` to further implement `FocusableLinearLayoutManager.OnCentralProgressUpdatedListener`; or, you can override `ViewHolder.onCentralProgressUpdated`.

 `FocusableLinearLayoutManager` will first update the state via `onFocusStateChanged`, and then get more delicate effects via `onCentralProgressUpdated` when the user Tickles.
 When the state is transited back to the normal state from the focused state, use `onFocusStateChanged`。

 Thus, a better plan is to realize transition animations via `View.animate()` when the state is transited back to the normal state, and to update the size and style of View via progress in the Focusing state.

-Below is a simple reloading example (same as the default animations)
+Below is a simple override example (same as the default animations)

 ``` java
 @Override